Aetherinox/ntfy-toast/README.md

 <br />

 # About
-ntfy-toast _(also known as Node-Toasted)_, is a command line application capable of creating Windows Toast notifications on Windows 8 or later.
+NtfyToast is a command line application capable of creating Windows Toast notifications on Windows 8 or later.
 This app is part of a family of applications called `Ntfy` or Notify.

 <br />